Super-Protocol/sp-vm/docs/02-first-vm-bootstrap.md

 - for TDX (`tdx`, `tdx-google`), it verifies the DCAP quote and event-log integrity;
-- for Azure TDX (`tdx-azure`), it verifies the vTPM evidence as described in [chapter 8](08-azure-attestation.md);
+- for Azure (`tdx-azure`, `sev-snp-azure`), it verifies the vTPM evidence and the Microsoft Azure Attestation verdict as described in [chapter 8](08-azure-attestation.md);
 - for SEV-SNP, it verifies report authenticity and the required platform security properties, and reproduces the launch measurement;